vikash-bhardwaj/ai-code-companion-documentation/README.md

 #### New Feature

-- Added capability to edit existing prompts from Chat Histpry
+- Added capability to edit existing prompts from Chat History
 - Added a Repeat prompt capability in case of API failure so that user don't need to type/copy paste the prompt

 ### [1.5.0]